 Search: Sources of Information for Essays, Assignments and Research (10 credits)

 The aim of this module is to improve your skills in finding and using information which can then be used to enhance the quality of your essays, assignments and research.
 It will help you to develop search strategies using a wide range of sources, including the virtual learning environment (blackboard), the internet, general and subject databases.
 Your navigation skills will be improved and you will become more adept at evaluating the quality of the information which you find and at presenting in your written work.

 Using Evidence in Health & Social Care (10 credits)

 This module provides an introduction to the use of evidence to inform and influence the nature of practice in health and social care settings.
 Also to introduce and develop the skills of using models of reflection to analyse critical incidents and scenarios, in order to seek solution to potential problems, or substantiation for best practice.

-Child Development (20 credits)
+Child and adolescent Development (20 credits)

 This module contains essential theoretical principles of child development that you will be able to apply to your own practice and work setting.
 The module promotes the development of assessment methods to identify individual needs and how to plan to enhance and extend holistic development.

 This module contains an overview of how policy, perspective and practice are integrated and the impact of this on your practice within the workplace.
 It enables the critical review of your role in the development, implementation, maintenance and review of policies within your routine practice.

 This module contains an overview of how children and young people learn and how research and theory influences your practice.
 This module gives you the opportunity to reflect on the identification of ‘theory in practice’ and how to provide learning opportunities that enhance and extend children’s learning opportunities.